 Analytics is the “secret sauce” of any successful political campaign.
-It can inform decisions on fundraising to advertising, messaging, and canvassing techniques.
-The data collected by analytics will tell you what your supporters respond well to focus all your energy on those things during the campaign.
+It can inform decisions on fundraising advertising, messaging, and canvassing techniques.
+The data collected by analytics will tell you that your supporters respond well to focus all your energy on those things during the campaign.
 This allows for more efficient use of resources, which means more time spent campaigning than fundraising or planning ads.

 Future of Political Campaign Analytics